Istanbul Convention: Denunciation of convention by Latvia

 On October 23, majority of Latvian Parliament (52 MPs from the United List, National Alliance, For Stability!, Latvia First! party, the Union of Greens and Farmers, and several non-partisan MPs) voted to support withdrawal from the Convention in the first reading and voted to designate the withdrawal legislation as "urgency matter" which means an expedited procedure with only two readings necessary.
 MP from the Progressives Edmunds Cepurītis denounced the vote by stating: "It will be a disgrace that will haunt not only this, but also future Saeima compositions.
 It will also haunt each of you who personally supports this initiative."
 The second reading was scheduled to happen on October 30th.

 On October 29th, the day before the Saeima voted on the denunciation, approximately 5,000 people gathered by parliament building to protest against Latvia's withdrawal from the convention.
 The following day, as the Saeima approved the denunciation with a clear majority, a small rally of about 20 people organized by the extra-parliamentary party Sovereign Power (which holds no seats in parliament) took place in support of the withdrawal.
 Worth noting that there is no evidence that any political party represented in the Saeima organized or officially endorsed public demonstrations in favour of denunciation.
 A citizen initiative requesting the Latvian President Edgars Rinkēvičs to return the denunciation law to Saeima for reconsideration gathered more than 68,000 signatures, making it the most-signed petition on the ManaBalss.lv platform to date.
 Notably, the previous initiative against joining the Istanbul convention with 35,000 signatures was rejected by the Saeima in the past.
-A new initiative requesting the President to withdraw from the convention is gaining traction with more than 9,000 signatures gathered already.
+A new initiative requesting the President to withdraw from the convention is gaining traction with more than 9,000 signatures gathered.